Fund the future

 Sign up for emails from TCI to hear from our team on the latest climate action news, policy wins and ways to champion youth climate leaders.

-We warmly welcome your contribution via our online payment platform which will automatically provide a tax receipt, or if you prefer to send your payment to us via mail, please mail to:
+We warmly welcome your contribution via our online payment platform which will automatically provide a tax receipt, or if you prefer to send your check via mail, please mail to:

 The Climate Initiative